MbayaAlfred/Microsoft-SQL-Project/README.md

 ## Solution
 - Queried large datasets using complex joins and subqueries.
-- Used `CASE` statements to flag suspicious transactions.
+- Used `CASE` statements to generate KPI's, and Work shifts.
 - Created summary reports using SQL `GROUP BY` and aggregation functions.

 ## Key Components of pre-aggregated data